-If staff feel excessively stressed, they should discuss them with the Headteacher or a member of the leadership team who will try and help to resolve the situation.
+If staff feel that there are aspects of their work which are causing them to feel excessively stressed, they should discuss them with the Headteacher or a member of the leadership team who will try and help to resolve the situation.
 There are support mechanisms and procedures in school to help them resolve workplace stress (see below).